zweilosec/Infosec-Notes/windows-1/powershell.md

 Aside from the obvious use of aliases, collapsing of whitespace, and truncation of parameter names in the shorthand version, you may want to note the following significant differences between the "full" versions and the "condensed" version:

-* `Select-String` was swapped to use piped input instead of `-InputObject`.&#x20;
+* `Select-String` was swapped to use piped input instead of `-InputObject`.
-* The `-Pattern` parameter name was omitted from `Select-String`, as use of that parameter's name is optional.&#x20;
+* The `-Pattern` parameter name was omitted from `Select-String`, as use of that parameter's name is optional.
 * The `-Quiet` option was dropped from `Select-String`.
-The filter will still work, but it will take longer since `Select-String` will process each complete file instead of stopping after the first matching line.&#x20;
+The filter will still work, but it will take longer since `Select-String` will process each complete file instead of stopping after the first matching line.
 * `-eq $true` was omitted from the filter rule.
-When a filter script already returns a Boolean, you do not need to add a comparison operator and object if you just want it to work when the Boolean is true.&#x20;
+When a filter script already returns a Boolean, you do not need to add a comparison operator and object if you just want it to work when the Boolean is true.
   * Also note that this will work for some non-Booleans, like in this script.
-Here, a match will result in a populated array object, which is treated as true, while a non-match will return an empty array which is treated as false.&#x20;
+Here, a match will result in a populated array object, which is treated as true, while a non-match will return an empty array which is treated as false.
 * `Write-Output` was omitted.
 PowerShell will try to do this as a default action if an object is given without a command.
 If you don't need all the file's properties, and just want the full path on one line before the file contents, you could use this instead:
   * `ls -R|?{$_|sls 'password'}|%{$_.FullName;gc $_}`